vikasgokavi/S3-Object-Storage-and-Governance/README.md

 2.Open a new browser tab and paste the Object URL link into the address field, and then press Enter.​

-​You receive an Access Denied error.
+​We receive an Access Denied error.
 This is because objects in Amazon S3 are private by default.​

-Now that you’ve confirmed the default security of S3 is private, you want to test how to make the object publicly accessible.​
+Now that we’ve confirmed the default security of S3 is private, we want to test how to make the object publicly accessible.​

 <img width="960" alt="Screenshot 2024-03-23 200323" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/30eea3e6-9291-47a3-9edc-a1939971395d">

-3.You should still be on the new-report.png Object overview tab.​ Choose the Object actions button and Make public via ACL, which will be the last item in the list.​
+3.We should still be on the new-report.png Object overview tab.​ Choose the Object actions button and Make public via ACL, which will be the last item in the list.​

 Notice the warning Public access is blocked because Block Public Access settings are turned on for this bucket.
 This error displays because this bucket is configured not to allow public access.
 The bucket settings override any permissions applied to individual objects.
 If you want the object to viewable by the general public, you need to turn off Block Public Access (BPA).​